Trouble sleeping (insomnia)

 Make your bedroom a relaxing place

-Keep a constant temperature in your bedroom
+Keep your bedroom a constant temperature

 Limit how much alcohol you drink before bedtime

 While alcohol can help you to fall asleep more quickly, your sleep is usually interrupted.
 It may also mean you wake up with a dry mouth and an unpleasant taste.
 Try to limit how much alcohol you have near bedtime.
 Even a small amount of alcohol can sometimes make insomnia worse.

 Understand how naps affect you

 You might find that short, daytime naps help you sleep better at night.
 Or you may sleep less well after a nap.
 A short nap after lunch is likely to be better than one during the evening.
 Find out what suits you best.

 Try mental exercises